 [58 PA.
 CODE CH.
 143]

-To effectively manage the wildlife resources of this Commonwealth, the Game Commission (Commission), at its April 26, 2005, meeting, proposed the following rulemaking:
+To effectively manage the wildlife resources of this Commonwealth, the Game Commission (Commission), at its April 8, 2003, meeting, proposed the following amendment:

 The proposed rulemaking will have no adverse impact on the wildlife resources of this Commonwealth.

-Persons wishing to apply for and purchase muzzleloader licenses will be affected by the proposed rulemaking.
+Persons who wish to apply for an elk license will be affected by the proposed rulemaking.

 The proposed rulemaking should not result in additional cost or paperwork.

-The proposed rulemaking will be effective upon final publication in the Pennsylvania Bulletin and will remain in effect until changed by the Commission.
+The proposed rulemaking will be effective on final-form publication in the Pennsylvania Bulletin and will remain in effect until changed by the Commission.